Skip to main content

 • “Had really fun 2.5 hours playing the story and I'm sure there'll be more content soon.”

-• “There are 6 mission types but almost no variation between individual missions; essentially there is about half an hour of interesting content, after which it becomes repetitive.”
+• “There are 6 mission types, but there is almost no variation between individual missions of each type.
+Essentially, there is currently about half an hour worth of interesting content, and after that, it's just doing the same thing again and again.”

 • gameplay